 The business world runs on data.
 Organizations collect and store a large quantity of data on a daily basis, some of which is extracted and consumed in various ongoing processes and strategies.
-Given its significance, it comes as a no surprise that data plays a pivotal role in overall growth and progress of modern businesses.
+Given its significance, it comes as no surprise that data plays a pivotal role in the overall growth and progress of modern businesses.
 A constantly growing database is more than just a mere asset.
 However, the problem lies when the collected but unused data is left unmanaged.
-One can even say that the raw data, which is stored in heaps, never sees the light of the day, as it remains untouched.
+One can even say that the raw data, which is stored in heaps, never see the light of the day, as it remains untouched.

 Let us find out more.